aosabook/500lines/dagoba/chapter.md

 We're using the `Dagoba.gotoVertex` helper function to do all real work here.
 Let's take a look at that and some other helpers now.

-## Helper functions
+## Helpers

-The pipetypes above rely on a few helper functions.
+The pipetypes above rely on a few helpers to do their jobs.
 Let's take a quick look at those before diving in to the interpreter.
 This is ostensibly because understanding these helpers will aid in understanding the interpreter, but it's mostly just to build up the anticipation.

 #### Gremlins